indig0fox/ATGM_A3/README.md

     ```sqf
     [_this] call ATGM_fnc_fillCrateFromPlayers;
     ```

+An AI unit may be placed down with variable name `N1` and 2x of its primary weapon will be added to any box variant.

 note: if Zeus Enhanced (ZEN) is loaded, a dialog will be presented to the actor that will prompt for ALL or a specific squad to fill it based off, as well as a picker that will allow them to pick 25%, 50%, 75%, or 100% resupply.
 The total saved count of each unique item will be reduced by the given percentage, and there will always be at least one of every saved item.